Omkar80/Python-Music-Player/README.md

 # Python-Music-Player
-This is simple python based media player.
-It allows a the user to play all types of  media - audio and video.
-This program supports all the codec types and has a  special feature of lyrics extraction from any song (all audio types supported)  dynamically and stores it as text file with the song title in this same directory.
-This porgram uses two modules to extract song lyrics namely pylyrics and lyricwikia  to extract lyrics with two methods to minimise unavailibity and unability of lyrics  extraction.
+This is simple Python media player using PyQt5, featuring a media library for queueing files, audio and video, and supporting all codec types via the K-Lite Codec Package.
+Integrated dynamic lyrics extraction for audio tracks and video tracks using LyricWikia and Py-Lyrics modules, storing them in separate media files.
+Implemented a Karaoke utility service with a cappella extraction using the Deezer API.